pmowrer/spark-components/README.md

 ## Changelist:

+### 0.1.2
+* Fixed an issue with VerticalValueLayout which was making the VSlider convenience component run top-to-bottom in terms of min/max rather than vice-versa.

 ### 0.1.1
 * Refactored HorizontalValueLayout and VerticalValueLayout into LinearValueLayout.
 This should enable easy creation of sliders between any two points, not just horizontal and vertical planes.